Mākoņkalns – Order Castle Wolkenburg

 History

-For the first time, the castle appeared in historical sources as the seat of a order convent managed by the commander Dietrich in 1263.
-However its creation should be dated earlier, in the mid-13th century or even the fourth decade of the first half.
-Certainly, it was the oldest order stronghold of the Latgale region.
-Despite promising beginnings, Wolkenburg was not expanded, and the commandry was moved to the teutonic castle in Daugavpils in 1277.
-Since then, little is known about the history of the castle.
-Documents from 1347 and 1350 indicate that it was then inhabited and could play a role in the armed campaign against Lithuania in the 30s of the 14th century.
+For the first time, the castle was recorded in historical sources as the seat of a Teutonic commandry, managed by commander Dietrich in 1263.
+Its erection could have taken place around the mid-13th century or even in the fourth decade of the first half of that century.
+Wolkenburg was certainly the oldest Teutonic stronghold in the Latgale region.
+Despite promising beginnings, the castle was not expanded, and the commandry was moved in 1277 to the Teutonic castle in Dünaburg.
+From that moment on, Wolkenburg was rarely recorded.
+Documents from 1347 and 1350 would indicate that it was still inhabited at that time and may have played a role in the armed campaign against Lithuania in the 1330s.
 It was probably abandoned before the fall of the Teutonic Order in Livonia in 1561.
+In 1599, there was mention of an estate with an old castle, which would indicate that it had not functioned for a long time.

 Architecture